jkelin/spa-prod/docs/roadmap.md

 - [ ] differential render
 - [ ] prerender using headless chrome
+- [ ] preload files into memory
+  - [ ] etags from hashes in filename
+  - [ ] etags from checksums if filename has no hash
 - [ ] ssr compatibility
   - [ ] next
 - [ ] path presets